-On November 9, 2017, the Company entered into a binding letter agreement with Sun River Gold Corp. ("Sun River" or "SRG"), a private Nevada corporation, to grant Sun River the right and option to further test and, if proven economic, develop and operate the Company's tailings project in El Oro Mexico (the "Tailings Project"), through Candente Gold's Mexican subsidiary, CCM EL Oro Jales, S.A. de C.V. ("CCM El Oro Jales"), according to the agreement CCM EL Oro Jales executed with the Municipality.
+On March 8, 2016, the Company entered into an agreement with Sun River Gold Crop. ("SRG") to grant SRG the right and option to earn a 51% interest in the Company's tailings project in El Oro Mexico.
+On November 9, 2018, the 2016 Agreement was superseded by a new Letter of Intent ("LOI") granting SRG the right and option to further test and, if proven economic, develop and operate the Company's tailings project in El Oro Mexico, through an indirect ownership of the Company's Mexican subsidiary, Minera CCM EL Oro Jales, S.A. de C.V. ("CCM El Oro Jales"), according to the agreement CCM EL Oro Jales executed with the Municipality of El Oro.